 Mr Teck Siong Wong was appointed as a Non-executive Director on 8 February 2016.
 Pursuant to an agreement dated 8 February 2016, his director's fee was set at \$40,000 per annum, inclusive of superannuation requirement.
 In the event of termination, there is no notice period required.
 Pursuant to the circular resolution signed on the 23 May 2018, his directors fees were revised to \$80,000 per annum.
+On 9 August 2022, Mr Wong was appointed as an Executive Director and interim Chief Executive Officer with an unchanged remuneration.

-Mr Ferrier is the Chief Executive Officer and his remuneration was \$334,600 (2020: \$334,600) (plus superannuation contributions).
-During the year, \$6,787 of his superannuation entitlement was paid as salary.
+Mr Craig Ferrier on 30 June 2022 was the Chief Executive Officer and his remuneration was \$334,600 (2021: \$334,600) (plus superannuation contributions).
+During the financial year, \$5,960 of his superannuation entitlement was paid as salary.
 The Company may terminate the agreement by giving three months' notice in writing.
 The Company may pay Mr Ferrier for any or all of the three months' notice period in lieu of notice.
+Subsequent to the financial year, in July 2022, Mr Ferrier elected to step down as Chief Executive Officer and resigned from this position.